 Telos have been around in Argentina since the government officially closed whorehouses in 1937.
 It wasn’t until the 1960s that telos were formally classified alongside other ‘normal’ hotels and got the name albergue transitorios.

 Until 1997, telos were exclusively for male-female pairs.
 Today it is illegal for telos to refuse entry to same-sex couples.
-All couples — whatever their sex — must arrive and leave together, and it remains prohibited for more than two people to enter a telo room at once.
+All couples — whatever their sex — must arrive and leave together.

 Telos are not unique to Argentina.